 Claw toes can develop in many people as they age, and can make fitting into restrictive shoes uncomfortable.
 This condition can create symptoms in one or all of three places:

 - On the top of the toes if they rub against the shoes (dorsal corn)

 - On the tips of the toes if they jam into the soles of the shoes (painful toe tips)

-- At the base of the toes (metatarsophalangeal (MTP) joints) as they become subluxed (displaced partially out of joint)
+- At the base of the toes (metatarsophalangeal (MTP) joints) as the MTP joint may become unstable with repetitive loading.

 In addition, claw toes are often associated with forefoot pain (metatarsalgia), as the MTP joints commonly become displaced in patients with pronounced claw toes.
 Subluxation is the upward displacement of the toe relative to the metatarsal head or “ball of the foot.”
 This leaves the metatarsal heads prominent and subject to excessive overload.
 Patients with this problem often describe “walking on marbles.”

 Claw toes result from an inherent muscle imbalance.
 It is common for patients to develop claw toes as they get older.
 It is particularly common if there is a family history of the condition.
 Patients develop claw toes when the long muscles originating from the lower leg overpower the smaller muscles in the foot.
 This imbalance leads to flexion at the proximal interphalangeal joint, and extension at the metatarsal phalangeal joint, creating the clawing effect.
 This condition can also occur in post-traumatic situations, when there is an injury to one of the tendons or if there is a compartment syndrome affecting the small muscles of the foot.
 Commonly, clawing of the toes develop if the calf muscles are tight.
 If the calf is tight, there is the recruitment of the muscle that pulls the toes upward, the extensor digitorum longus, to assist in pulling the foot up to clear the ground while walking in preparation for the next step.